imgntn/prettymuni/README.md

 # nice-to-haves
 - [x] active color of tile is bus route color
 - [x] teardrop heading indicator
-- [] show all button
+- [] add 'live' indicator to top of page
-- [] show route name on hover in route selector tile
+- [] show route name on hover in route selector tile + map
 - [] inbound/ outbound "ping" button
 - [] scale vehicle groups down as you zoom in so the fit the streets.
 - [] custom, thematic loader.
 - [] load street map async
 - [] fade in the streets when they are loaded async so that it looks nice
 - [] clicking should toggle route line path display on off
-- [] every route line path has two inner lines for inbound outbound directional pulse wave along the stops
 - [] offline detection
 - [x] send google analytics event on route toggle
-- [] add 'live' indicator to top of page
 - [] add gulp deploy task for copying a /public folder into docs to cleanup that naming mess and detach github pushes from production
 -[] ^^ stop working on master ;P